Pulkitxm/my-website/README.md

 I have also used a few other open source components, which will be given their due credits.

+## Current preview
+"Walk the path you preach" they said.
+Well, this is my  portfolio website live at [www.siddhantshah.me](https://www.siddhantshah.me) built with the help of some amazing people at Netlify.

 ## Available Scripts

 In the project directory, you can run: